sewinter/slate/source/index.html.md

 All of these moderation actions are reversible from the moderation action log.

-In addition to moderation tools, you can pin a message to all of the chatrooms in your domain.
-You may update this message anytime.
+In addition to moderation tools, you can:

+1. pin a message to all the chatrooms in your domain;
+2. change the background color of the Relay button.

 We're always building more admin tools, so if you have any special requests, please let us know at hello@relaychat.app or chat with us using Relay on this website.